DraegoG/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem

-As basic springboot project for managing the employees in a company
+As basic springboot project for managing the employees in a company This includes:
+1. Unit tests
+2. APIs for CRUD operations on resources: Stores and Employees
+3. Swagger implementation
+4. Dockerfile

 The docker image link: docker pull draego0301/employee-management